watson-developer-cloud/python-sdk/examples/README.md

  1. Log in to IBM Cloud at https://console.bluemix.net.

  1. Create an instance of the service:
-     1. In the IBM CLoud **Catalog**, select the Natural Language Classifier service.
+     1. In the IBM Cloud **Catalog**, select the Natural Language Classifier service.
      1. Click **Create**.

  1. Copy your credentials: